|BIRTH OF THE "SPECTRE" GUNSHIP|

 Charlie Spicka departed the Pentagon in July 1973 for a tour in the UK.
 Charlie retired as an 0-6 at USAFE Hqtrs. in 1984 and he now lives in Oceanside, Calif. with his wife, Carole.

 Finally, AF Fixed-wing Gunships starting with AC-47 Spooky's, the AC-119G Shadow, the AC-119K Stinger and AC-130A/E/H Spectres made a significant contribution to the US war effort in Vietnam.
 The AC-130H and AC-13U Gunships have served with distinction in both Iraq and in Afghanistan.
 AF Gunships contributed significantly to USAF Airpower for over 40 years.

 Fixed Wing Gunships in SEA!

-be reliable, but the Spectre Association
+but the Spectre Association

 is not responsible for errors or omissions contained herein.